maplibre/maplibre.github.io/content/news/2023-09-18-maplibre-newsletter-september-2023/index.md

 MapLibre was represented at two events in the last month:

-- Bart Louwers, Maintainer Native, gave a talk at [FOSS4G NL](https://foss4g.nl/) in Middelburg
+- Bart Louwers, Maintainer Native, gave a talk at [FOSS4G NL](https://foss4g.nl/) in Middelburg.
 - Yuri Astrakhan, MapLibre Governing Board Member, and Haowen You, Engineering Manager at AWS, gave talks at the [Open Visualization Collaborator Summit](https://deck.gl/events/new-york-summit-2023/) in New York City.

 Thank you all for promoting MapLibre at these events!